Updated: Aug 24

 6. Sales are products or services sold to the customer regardless if cash has been received.

-7. Cost of Goods Sold the cost of the inventory that has been sold to customer.
+7. Cost of Goods Sold the cost of the inventory that has been sold to a customer.

 9. Net Income is the residual of sales after all costs of goods, operating expenses, other expenses, interest, and taxes are deducted.

-10. Dividend is a distribution of the business earning to the owners of the company.
+10. Dividend is a distribution of the business earnings to the owners of the company.

 11. Owner’s Equity tracks the amount an owner puts into the business and the earnings they have retained for future business endeavors less any debt the company may owe.
 It is calculated as Assets less the Liabilities of the company.

-12. Retained Earnings are any remains of the net income, or earnings, that has not been distributed to the owners of the company.
+12. Retained Earnings are any remains of the net income, or earnings, that have not been distributed to the owners of the company.